Computer Simulations: Definition, Examples, Uses

 Bridger’s work employs a widely used “local scale” model called WRF, which stands for Weather, Research and Forecasting and can produce “reasonably good simulations of weather on the scale of, say, Northern Illinois — so Chicago up to Green Bay and down into the central part of the state.
 It will forecast things like high and low temperatures, rain and so forth.
 And it’s typically only run to simulate 24, 48 or 72 hours of weather.”

 In further explaining her process, Bridger employs the imagery of a cube centered over Chicago that’s roughly a kilometer east-west by a kilometer north-south.
 The goal is to predict the temperature in the cube’s center and extrapolate that reading to the entire thing.
-There are also, in her telling, additional cubes surrounding the initial one “stacked up all the way to the top of the atmosphere” whose future temperatures will be predicted in various time increments — in an hour, in 12 hours, in one day, in three days and so on.
+There are also additional cubes surrounding the initial one “stacked up all the way to the top of the atmosphere” whose future temperatures will be predicted in various time increments.

 Next, temperature-affecting variables are added to the mix, such as amount of sunshine, cloud cover, natural disasters like wildfires and manmade pollution.
-It’s then a matter of applying the laws of physics to determine a variety of weather-related events: rising and falling temperatures, amount of wind and rain.
+It’s then a matter of applying the laws of physics to determine a variety of weather-related events: rising and falling temperatures, amount of wind and rain and so on.

-Whether scientists want to better understand healthcare responses or even explore blackholes, computer simulation allows for important research opportunities.
-Here are six that stand out:
+Whether scientists want to better understand healthcare responses or even explore black holes, computer simulation allows for important research opportunities:

 2. Improving Cancer Treatment